makersacademy/bowling-challenge/README.md

-jquery.js - to interact between model and page frame.js - hold num pins knocked over in frame and rolls used score.js - to deal with the calculation of the score (deals with the spare/strike complications) scorecard.js - to deal with dispalying the scores
+jquery.js - to interact between model and page frame.js - hold num pins knocked over in frame and rolls used score.js - to deal with the calculation of the score (deals with the spare/strike complications) scorecard.js - to deal with displaying the scores

 ### frame.js